reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

   * Based on: [https://blog.nobugware.com/post/2019/k3s-containterd-zfs/](https://blog.nobugware.com/post/2019/k3s-containterd-zfs/)
 * Cert-manager is installed since Traefik's Let's Encrypt support retrieves certificates and stores them in files.
 Cert-manager retrieves certificates and stores them in Kubernetes secrets.
 * Traefik's Letsencrypt is configured for staging certificates, but you can default it to prod or use provided CLI parameter below to switch from staging to prod.
+* democratic-csi (CSI -- Container Storage Interface defines a standard interface for container orchestration systems (like Kubernetes) to expose arbitrary storage systems to their container workloads.)
-* democratic-csi uses a combination of the TrueNAS API over SSL/TLS and non-privileged SSH to dynamically allocate persistent storage zvols on TrueNAS upon request when storage claims are made.
+  * Uses a combination of the TrueNAS API over SSL/TLS and SSH to dynamically allocate persistent storage zvols on TrueNAS upon request when storage claims are made.
-  * The API key is admin access equivalent it needs to be protected (save in ansible vault, restrict access to the `yaml` file generated.)
+  * The API key is admin access equivalent.
+This needs to be protected (save in ansible vault, restrict access to the `yaml` file generated.)
-  * non-privileged SSH has some limitations.
-ZFS delegation is used to give permissions to the non-privileged account.
-However some actions have no equivalent delegation to assign and can not be done unless an account with sudo access is provided such as an iSCSI zvol resize.
+  * TrueNAS Core
+    * iSCSI with SSH can use a non-privileged user
+    * NFS with SSH will require user with password-less sudo (instructions below)
+    * ZFS delegation is used to give ZFS abilities to the SSH user.
+These abilities (permissions) are scoped to the specific dataset used for democratic-csi.
+    * The SSH user account is used for ZFS operations not available within the TrueNAS API.
+  * Be aware that:
-  * Be aware that iSCSI only allows a single claim to have write access at a time.
+    * iSCSI only allows a single claim to have write access at a time.
 Multiple claims can have read-only access
+    * NFS can have multiple writers.

 ## Environments Tested

 * Ubuntu 20.04.4 based [ZFS on Root](https://gitea.rich-durso.us/reefland/ansible/src/branch/master/roles/zfs_on_root) installation.
+* TrueNAS Core 12-U8

 ---